 Who has redefined what it means to think outside the law (aka OUTLAW) and is helping each of us in the process?

-Meet Jim Durham, Chief Marketing Officer for Clark Hill PLC, a full-service, entrepreneurial legal and business solutions provider where he works with management, the lawyers and staff to add value to every aspect of the client experience.
+Meet Jim Durham, Chief Client Service Officer for Shipman & Goodwin.
 Jim has worked as a consultant and CMO over the past 25 years, and has experience working with law firms and other professional service organizations on marketing planning, business development, client service and management strategies.
 In addition, Jim has captured many of his inspirational writings in his blog which can be found at jimdurham.wordpress.com.

 You can find Jim on LinkedIn here.

 A: Wherever I can have the most fun – good weather, good friends, good bars…

 A: Having a quiet mind, and being filled with loving kindness.

 A: I am still discovering how much of an influence my father has had on me…an Arkansas sharecropper who moved North and worked multiple jobs to provide for us.
 Never missed a day of work and retired with some hunting land, a modest house and a nice truck – feeling like a king.